-Some people seek Sheets just because it’s part of the Google Suite.
-It also has a reputation for being extremely easy to use compared to its counterpart Excel, which might require looking at how-to guides or video tutorials to get a good understanding of it.
+Some people use Sheets just because it’s part of the Google Suite.
+It also has a reputation for being extremely easy to use compared to its counterpart Excel.
+This might require looking at how-to guides or video tutorials to get a good understanding of it.

 Google Sheets was designed for sharing.
 Moreover, it enables amazing collaboration between individuals.
 It is great for team communication as it allows numerous users to access the document and edit at once.

-In addition to its unmatched user-friendliness, sheets integrates other Google applications such as Google Maps, Translate, and Google Finance.
+In addition to its unmatched user-friendliness, Sheets integrates other Google applications such as Google Maps, Translate, and Google Drive.

-Even if a version is missing on needed interfaces or add-ons, Sheets enables quick installations.
-One of the major perks of using Spreadsheets is that it’s feasible to access from any computer via Google Drive.
+Even if a spreadsheet is missing or needs edited, Sheets enables quick installations.
+One of the major perks of using Sheets is that it’s feasible to access from any computer via Google Drive.

 Sheets, just as other Google platforms, automatically saves and generates revisions to allow easy tracking of work.
 As mentioned, Sheets is compatible with Android, iOS, Windows and Mac OS X.

-Google Sheets became so popular among students, freelancers, and rising start-ups as it provided all the basic requirements in a spreadsheet app free-of-cost!
-Of course, mid-sized start-ups and working individuals do not have it as mega companies and high-caliber practitioners.
+Google Sheets became popular among students, freelancers, and rising start-ups as it provides all the basic requirements in a spreadsheet app free-of-cost!

-So, by time, people started shifting to Google Sheets to save money and time; they were not disappointed.
+So, over time, people started shifting to Google Sheets to save money and time.
+They were not disappointed.